 Violent crime, such as armed robbery, is common.
-Local police may lack the resources to respond effectively to serious criminal incidents or emergencies.
 Protests, tire burning, and road blockages are frequent and often spontaneous.
+Local police may lack the resources to respond effectively to serious criminal incidents, and emergency response, including ambulance service, is limited or non-existent.

 Read the Safety and Security section on the country information page.

 Please see our section on Adoptions from the United States for more information on the process for adopting a child from the United States.